It’s official: The agile development team structure is here to stay.

-“Team member” is a broad term that includes a wide variety of agile roles such as developers, QA testers, UX designers, DevOps, and more.
+“Team member” is a broad term that includes a wide variety of agile roles such as developers, QA consultants and testers, UX designers, DevOps, and more.
 Members form the core of a development team and collaborate closely to bring the project to fruition.

 Stakeholders are not directly involved in software development but play a key role in defining final deliverables.
 They communicate regularly with the product owner, team lead, and team members to offer insights that help improve the product.
 Anyone who has a use for the product can be a stakeholder, including end-users, sales team members, senior company executives, and investors.